-The 85 kg division at the 1st OG Qualifier featured a pretty deep field, but it also wasn’t incredibly crowded with world-ranked competitors.
-If anything, the bracket set up nicely for a showdown between Damian Janikowski (POL, world no. 3) and Robert Kobliashvili (GEO, world no. 4).
+The 85 kilogram division at the 1st OG Qualifier featured a pretty deep field, but it also wasn’t incredibly crowded with World-ranked competitors.
+If anything, the bracket set up nicely for a showdown between 2012 Olympic bronze medalist Damian Janikowski (POL, world no. 3) and Robert Kobliashvili (GEO, world no. 4).
 These two have banged heads once or twice before with Janikowski having the upper hand.
 In their 2014 bout, Janikowski held a slight 2-0 edge before whipping a headlock for four more to close out the match 6-1.

-Kobliashvili is a wrestler who has steadily improved as he has logged more matches on the senior level, and the 22-year old now finds himself as one of the world’s top competitors in this weight class.
+Kobliashvili is a wrestler who has steadily improved as he has logged more matches on the Senior level, and the 22-year-old now finds himself as one of the sport’s top competitors in this weight class.
 Janikowski, however, has long been established.
-He’s an Olympic bronze medalist, a World silver medalist, and holds a variety of other continental titles.
+He’s an Olympic medalist, a World silver medalist, and holds a variety of other continental titles.
 He’s also still young, coming in at only 26 years of age.

 None of this means anything, because these two hooked up in the first round in Mongolia and both failed to qualify their weights.
-As of press time, it is unclear if both Janikowski and Kobliashvili are going to give it a shot at the 2nd (and last) OG Qualifier in Istanbul.
-Which makes their match on Friday all the more appealing.
+As of press time, it is unclear if Janikowski and Kobliashvili are going to give it a shot at the 2nd (and last) OG Qualifier in Istanbul for their respective countries (which makes their match on Friday all the more appealing).
 Two top-ranked guys going head-to-head in the first round of a major qualifier?
 It doesn’t get much better than that.

 Kobliashvili versus Janikowski from the 1st OG Qualifier